 The Historic Lodge was built in 1892 as Senator Corbett’s vacation home.
-In the 1950’s the second floor Great Ballroom was converted into 4 separate suites, each with a private kitchen and bathroom and their own old-world charm.
+In the 1950s the second-floor Great Ballroom was converted into 4 separate suites, each with a private kitchen and bathroom and their own old-world charm.

 A spacious and romantic one-bedroom apartment on the second floor of the Main Lodge.
-The kitchen overlooks the Meditation Garden with a dining nook The main bed is privately nestled in an alcove with windows that view sunrise and sunset.
+The kitchen overlooks the Meditation Garden with a dining nook.
+The main bed is privately nestled in an alcove with windows that view sunrise and sunset.
 The bedroom also houses a day bed, reading chairs, and antique rugs.
 This space has the most natural light.
 Art by Nancy Pryer.

-#2 The Red Room is a bright, cozy one-bedroom apartment on the second floor of the Main Lodge.
-The bedroom has white walls, hardwood floors and a desk with a vintage typewriter.
+A bright, cozy one-bedroom apartment on the second floor of the Main Lodge.
+The bedroom has white walls, hardwood floors, and a desk with a vintage typewriter.
 This space gets sunrise light through crystal prisms that fill the room with rainbows.
 The room is artfully decorated in a montage of red.
 Art by Alicia McDaid.

-#3 The Balcony Suite is a spacious one-bedroom apartment on the second floor of the Main Lodge.
+A spacious one-bedroom apartment on the second floor of the Main Lodge.
 It is the only room with private access to a public balcony.
 The bedroom has an extra wide pull out leather couch and a large TV/VCR.
-With both west and south facing views, this space is often filled with a pleasant, filtered light.
+With both west and south-facing views, this space is often filled with a pleasant, filtered light.
 Art by Nicky Kriara.

-#4 The Picasso Suite is a roomy one-bedroom apartment on the second floor of the Main Lodge.
+A roomy one-bedroom apartment on the second floor of the Main Lodge.
 This space is west-facing which boasts a beautiful view of the sunset.
 Access to the balcony is just outside the suite entry door.
-It is overlooks the coastal forest.
+It overlooks the coastal forest.
 Art by Sid Deluca.